 Be courteous of your fellow runners!
 We want to have fun out there.
 Step aside and let runners pass if they moving faster than you.
 Encourage each other, we’re all in this together!

-Vermont weather in February can be un predictable.
+Vermont in March can have unpredictable weather.
 Expect deep snow conditions and cold temperature AND/OR snow-slush and sunshine/rain.
 Please watch the weather leading up to the race and plan accordingly.

 Amee Farm, Trailside Inn, Swiss Farm.
 Several hotels, motels, and Inns in surrounding towns such as Killington and Rutland.
 Winter camping is available at many state parks in the area.